navigating-stories/notebooks/README.md

-# Notebooks of the project Navigating stories
+# Notebooks of the project Navigating Stories

 This repository contains the notebooks of the project [Navigating Stories](https://www.research-software.nl/projects/navigating-stories) of the University of Twente and the Netherlands eScience Center.
 The notebooks deal with these topics: